ncbi/blast_plus_docs/README.md

 Introduced in 2009, BLAST+ is an improved version of BLAST command line applications.
 For a full description of the features and capabilities of BLAST+, please refer to the [BLAST Command Line Applications User Manual](https://www.ncbi.nlm.nih.gov/books/NBK279690/).

 # What is Cloud Computing?
 Cloud computing offers potential cost savings by using on-demand, scalable, and elastic computational resources.
-While a detailed description of various cloud technologies and benefits is out of the scope for this repository, the following sections contain information needed to get started running the BLAST+ Docker image on the Google Cloud Platform [(GCP)]( https://cloud.google.com/).
+While a detailed description of various cloud technologies and benefits is out of the scope for this repository, the following sections contain information needed to get started running the BLAST+ Docker image on the Google Cloud Platform [(GCP)]( https://cloud.google.com/). **Various relevant components of cloud computing are described in Appendix A below**

 # What is Docker?
 [Docker](https://www.docker.com/) is a tool to perform operating-system level virtualization using software containers.
 In containerization technology<sup>*</sup>, an image is a snapshot of an analytical environment encapsulating application(s) and dependencies.
 An image, which is essentially a file build from a list of instructions, can be saved and easily shared for others to recreate the exact analytical environment across platforms and operating systems.
 A container is a runtime instance of an image.
 By using containerization, users can bypass the often-complicated steps in compiling, configuring and installing a Unix-based tool like BLAST+.
 In addition to portability, containerization is a light-weight approach to make analysis more findable, accessible, interoperable, reusable (F.A.I.R.) and, ultimately, reproducible.